Finol12/ImmoEliza_Data_Analysis/README.md

 Fatemeh Loni

 ## Timeline
-The project took approximately 5days to complete.
+The project took approximately 5 days to complete the data analysis and took 4 days to complete the ML.

 ## Personal Situation
 This project was completed as part of the AI Bootcamp at BeCode.org.